hpreston/nso-netbox/README.md

 * IP Address/Prefix Allocation
 * Gathering data for verification checks

+## NSO and NetBox Version Info
+This package has been tested with the following versions of Cisco NSO and NetBox.
+It may work with other versions of the products, but be prepared for potential troubleshooting.

+* Cisco NSO
+    * 5.5
+    * 5.4.1
+* NetBox
+    * v2.10.4
+    * v2.8.4

 ## Installing the nso-netbox package
 > These instructions assume you already have installed NSO and know the basics of setting up an NSO local instance.
 For a detailed walkthrough of these steps, see the documentation [Getting and Installing NSO](https://developer.cisco.com/docs/nso/#!getting-and-installing-nso/getting-nso) on DevNet.